Laxmi062021/pavani_laxmi_portfolio/README.md

 ### Education
 Associates - Computer Science
+Bachlors -

 ### Work Experience
 Special Services @ New Jersey Department of Labor and Workforce Development
-  - IT helpdesk and Asset data Managemet
+  - IT helpdesk and Asset ata Management
+  -
 ### Projects